 Anaphrodisiacs and techniques for lowering sex drive are as old as sex itself.
 Soldiers long assumed (incorrectly) that their generals were feeding them saltpeter to reduce their libido and to keep them in line with tasks at hand.
 In modern times, sex offenders have been prescribed anti-androgens to lower their sex drive in the hopes that it will reduce their risk of offending again (although side-effects such as growing breasts tend to limit compliance).

-Understandably, the market for voluntary anaphrodisiacs never exactly exploded.
-But supplements sold online provide dozens of holistic options for men who want to lower their sex drive.
+Understandably, the market for voluntary anaphrodisiacs that decrease sex drive never exactly became mainstream.
+But libido lowering supplements sold online provide dozens of holistic options for men who want to lower their sex drive.
 They don’t all work, and even those that do have some success in lowering libido shouldn’t be taken without first consulting a doctor.
 Here’s a look at some of the more common anaphrodisiacs on the market, how effective they are at lowering sex drive, and the side-effects that may give you pause.